ksstormnet/cme-cpt-and-taxonomy/docs/README.md

 ## License

-This documentation and the CME Cruises plugin are proprietary to Sky+Sea LLC d/b/a KSStorm Media.
+This documentation and the CME Personas plugin are proprietary.